discordjs/guide/guide/creating-your-bot/creating-commands.md

 	</DiscordMessage>
 </DiscordMessages>

 You could also display the date the server was created, or the server's verification level.
-You would do those in the same manner–use `interaction.guild.createdAt` or `interaction.guild.verificationLevel`, respectively.
+You would do those in the same manner – use `interaction.guild.createdAt` or `interaction.guild.verificationLevel`, respectively.

 ::: tip
 Refer to the <DocsLink path="class/Guild" /> documentation for a list of all the available properties and methods!